ScooloV/bbpedia/docs/death_zone/new_inducements.md

 normal, but doing so will cost an additional 10,000 gold pieces per Skill.

-0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: PROFESS0R FRÖNKELHEIM
-130,000 GOLD PIECES, AVAILABLE TO ANY TEAM
+0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: PROFESSOR FRÖNKELHEIM 130,000 GOLD PIECES, AVAILABLE TO ANY TEAM
 WITH THE 'SYLVANIAN SP0TLIGHT' SPECIAL RULE *Where most Necromancers are quiet and reserved sorts* *who enjoy nothing more than rooting around in graveyards* *and mausoleums looking for raw materials on which to* *practice their craft, some are distinctly larger-than-life*
-![](../media/death_zone/image140.jpg)*characters who just seem destined to attract attention*
+![](../media/death_zone/image140.jpg)*characters who just seem destined to attract attention and controversy!*
-*and controversy!*

 *Professor Frdnkelheim is such a character.
-Formerly* *a lecturer at the University of Altdorf, the good professor*
+Formerly a lecturer at the University of Altdorf, the good professor*

-*has been hounded out of more towns ahead of an angry,* *torch-wielding mob than a Halflinng has had hot dinners.*
+*has been hounded out of more towns ahead of an angry, torch-wielding mob than a Halflinng has had hot dinners.
-*A student of anatomy, Frdnkelheim gained notoriety for* *his experiments in performance-enhancing surgery.* *Believing he could use the discarded parts of deceased* *players to improve others, Frdnkelheim soon discovered* *that the people of the Empire weren't so keen on such* *strange science.
-Having his laboratory burned down led*
-*the professor to suspect that ordinary people lacked* *vision.
+A student of anatomy, Frdnkelheim gained notoriety for his experiments in performance-enhancing surgery.* *Believing he could use the discarded parts of deceased* *players to improve others, Frdnkelheim soon discovered* *that the people of the Empire weren't so keen on such* *strange science.
+Having his laboratory burned down led the professor to suspect that ordinary people lacked vision.
 Having another two dozen or so burned down since* *then has made him certain!
-These days, Frdnkelheim* *resides somewhere in Sylvania, where the locals are more* *accepting of his peculiar ways, and funds his research*
-*by.. modifying players for local Blood Bowl teams.*
+These days, Frdnkelheim* *resides somewhere in Sylvania, where the locals are more* *accepting of his peculiar ways, and funds his research by.. modifying players for local Blood Bowl teams.*

 "HAVE Y0U TH0UGHT ABOUT AN UPGRADE?"
 During the pre-game sequence, after Step 4 but before Step 5, randomly